fetchai/agents-aea/docs/oef-ledger.md

 ### Centralized search and discovery

-A <a href="../simple-oef">`simple OEF search node`</a> allows agents to search and discover each other.
+A <a href="../simple-oef">simple OEF (SOEF) search node</a> allows agents to search and discover each other.
 In particular, agents can register themselves and their services as well as send search requests.

-For two agents to be able to find each other, at least one must register themselves and the other must query the `simple OEF search node` for it.
-Detailed documentation is provided <a href="../simple-oef">`here`</a>.
+For two agents to be able to find each other, at least one must register themselves and the other must query the SOEF search node for it.
+Detailed documentation is provided <a href="../simple-oef">here</a>.

 <!-- <details><summary>Click here for a local development alternative (deprecated).</summary>
 <p>